vanwagonet/modules/README.md

 ## Client-Side Features

  * Modules 1.1.1 implementation for in-browser use
- * module.require function similar to nodejs implementation
+ * `module.require` function similar to nodejs implementation
- * require.ensure(id, callback) for async
+ * `require(id, callback)` for async
+ * Map module ids to arbirary uris

 ## Server-Side Features

- * Automatically put all modules into a single js file
+ * Concat multiple modules into a single js file
  * Configure minification using your favorite compressor
- * Manage configurations in a json file
  * middleware for express
+ * Create a `uris.json` module to define bundles

 ## Usage